Skip To Main Content

 Higher education expenses are a major concern for many families with college-bound kids.
 While student financial aid programs exist, trying to complete their lengthy, complex applications often leave parents and students feeling discouraged and confused.
 However, recent updates to the Free Application for Federal Student Aid (FAFSA) aim to streamline the process while making college more affordable.

-The FAFSA Simplification Act of 2021 phased in multiple changes over the past three years, with final updates to take effect in the 2024–25 award year.
+The FAFSA Simplification Act of 2021 link opens in a new window phased in multiple changes over the past three years, with final updates to take effect in the 2024–25 award year.
 Here are a few things you should know before completing the newest FAFSA form, available December 2023.

 1. Expanded FSA ID requirements.
 Students and parents are not permitted to submit information on someone else’s behalf.
 For example, a parent is prohibited from entering information about their spouse.
 Anyone providing information on the FAFSA must do so under their section of the form.
 This will require individuals to obtain their own FSA ID.
-A Social Security number and a phone number or email address are typically needed to create a FSA ID.
+A Social Security number and a phone number or email address are typically needed to create a FSA ID link opens in a new window.

 However, the U.S. Department of Education is expected to release instructions soon for parents who need Social Security numbers to aid in verifying their identity.
 Families should contact their school’s financial aid department or the Federal Student Aid Information Center (FSAIC) at 1-800-433-3243 for more information.